-The colon, or large intestine/bowel, is an important organ situated at the end of the digestive tract in the abdominal cavity.
-Thought to be a vestigial structure but with rich lymphatic supply.
-The ascending, the transverse, the descending and the sigmoid colon and the rectum.
+The colon, or large intestine/bowel, is a vital organ situated at the end of the digestive tract in the abdominal cavity.
+It thought to be a vestigial structure but with a rich lymphatic supply.
+It consists of the ascending, the transverse, the descending and the sigmoid colon and the rectum.
 The anus acts as a valve under voluntary control.

-Its functions are to re-absorb digestive juices, water-soluble salts and bile back into the bloodstream and thence to the liver, to store and desiccate food and other bodily wastes prior to elimination.
-And to house a vast array of beneficial bacteria.
-The latter help our immunity to infection, keep high blood cholesterol levels in check, produce a number of vitamins, and probably also act in preventing colon cancer.
+Its functions are to re-absorb digestive juices, water-soluble salts and bile back into the bloodstream and thence to the liver.
+It also stores and desiccates food and other bodily wastes before elimination.
+Besides, it houses a vast array of beneficial bacteria.
+The latter help our immunity to infection, keep high blood cholesterol levels in check, produce some vitamins, and probably also act in preventing colon cancer.

-The form of the colon is variable: most diagrams show an idealised bowel, whereas the length is variable, and the path it follows can be tortuous, with many loops.
-For some unfortunate people, where constipation runs in their family.
+The form of the colon is variable.
+Most diagrams show an idealised bowel, whereas the length is variable.
+Although, the path it follows can be tortuous, with many loops.
+Some unfortunate people have that kind of problem, where constipation runs in their family.

-The bowel structure is made from smooth muscle which is different from ordinary body muscle inasmuch as it is under autonomic nerve regulation over which we have no conscious control.
-When working normally.
-If fast and disordered, muscle spasm may result.
+The bowel structure is made from smooth muscle.
+It is different from ordinary body muscle inasmuch as it is under autonomic nerve regulation.
+We have no conscious control over it when it’s working normally.
+However, if the colon is fast and disordered, muscle spasm may result.
 It is a feature of Irritable Bowel Syndrome, strangely also accompanied by constipation together with bloating, irregular defecation and incomplete evacuation.

-The colon is the main part of the eliminative system of the body.
-It is important to keep bowel function regular to prevent the other eliminative organs becoming overworked, and to avoid the effect of toxins building up in the body.
+The colon is the central part of the eliminative system of the body.
+So, it is essential to keep bowel function regular to prevent the other eliminative organs becoming overworked.
+It also helps to avoid the effect of toxins building up in the body.